scarych/aom/readme.eng.md

 import logger from "logger";
 import Files from "./files";

-@Bridge("/files", Files) // маршрутный узел Files доступен по префиксу `/files` относительно текущего узла class Index {
+@Bridge("/files", Files) // the Files route node is accessible by the `/files` prefix relative to the current node class Index {
   @Get()
-  @Use(Root.Logger) // перед методом `GET /` будет использована прослойка с логированием static Hello() {
+  @Use(Root.Logger) // before the `GET /` method, a middleware with logging will be used static Hello() {
     return `Hello, I'm aom`;
   }